via Recent work: The Minded InstituteRecent work: The Minded Institute — jennytonge1

 Glimpsing this morning how separated I am from myself, by wanting desiring to be other than who I am.
 Desiring qualities of grace beauty and truth as if they are outside me, and not within.
 Seeing how this breaks me off more and more into a creature of wanting, and not embodiment.
 I am these qualities and I allow them to shine through….

-Beloved sounds through
+Beloved sounds in the

 Silken dusk.
 Guide me home to